shen-hang/shen-hang.github.io/_pages/research.md

   - 物联网学报
   - 网络与信息安全学报
   - 信息网络安全
-- Technical Committee Member
-  - 2024 IEEE International Conference on High Performance Computing and Communications (HPCC)
-  - 2021 Annual International Conference on Privacy, Security and Trust (PST)
-  - CCF Network and Data Communications (TCCOMM) (2015-present)
-  - International Conference on Advanced Cloud and Big Data (CBD) (2015-2021)
-  - 2021 International Conference on Pattern Recognition and Artificial Intelligence
-  - Conference on Network and Data Communications in China (NDCC) (2016, 2018)
 - Reviewer for International Conferences
   - IEEE International Conference on Parallel and Distributed Systems (ICPADS)
   - IEEE International Conference on Communications (ICC)